Artificial hip joint (Hip-Tep): Which are the most important risks?

 Symptoms

-• Hardening in the tissue
+• Hardening of the tissue

 • Restriction of mobility